On This Page

 Make sure you're set up to get to your first session on time.

 Being on time is important in therapy.
-Therapists usually schedule 45- or 50-minute “therapy hours” to allow them to take notes and prepare between back-to-back sessions.
+Therapists usually schedule 45- or 50-minute “therapy hours” to allow them to take notes and prepare between sessions.
 To make sure you get your full “hour,” it’s important to arrive at least five minutes before your session is scheduled to begin.

 For More Information: Starting Therapy